lpolerecky/LANS/README.md

     - ratios defined through an expression (e.g., 13C/12C, 13C/(12C+13C))
     - scatter plots of ROI-specific ratios (color-coded based on ROI classification)
     - ratio images (various colormaps, ROI outlines can be included, hue intensity can be modulated)
-    - lateral and depth profiles (incl. depth variation of a lateral profile)
+    - lateral and depth profiles (incl. depth variation along a lateral profile)
     - histograms
     - image overlays (combined into an RGB image or a 3D surface plot)
     - results exported as text and graphics